 For more dietary guidelines, I love this list from the Weston Price Foundation.

-I’ve replaced sugar with raw, organic honey (love this one from Tropical Traditions) and use it in baking, tea, and more and it has made the transition off sugar much, much easier.
+I’ve replaced sugar with raw, organic honey and use it in baking, tea, and more and it has made the transition off of sugar much, much easier.
 I was seriously addicted to it before!
 Sugar has been called the socially-acceptable drug of our time.
 It is highly addicting and too much of it is really damaging to the body.
 Maple syrup is also a healthier replacement.

 I was so overwhelmed at the beginning as I was trying to do the Intro GAPS diet (read below) and switch to real food for my whole family.
 It was just too difficult with no free time to figure it out (with three boys ages 10 months to 4 years!).